Son, 15, charged with murder in death of Litchfield woman

 If convicted of the crimes as juveniles, the teens could be sentenced to be held at Long Creek Youth Development Center in South Portland until they turn 21.

-If they were to be tried as adults and convicted, Lukas Mironovas and William Smith would face 25 years to life in prison on the murder charge.
+If they were to be tried as adults and convicted, Lukas Mironovas and Smith would face 25 years to life in prison on the murder charge.
 All three would face up to 30 years in prison if convicted of the conspiracy charge as adult.

 Follow the Bangor Daily News on Facebook for the latest Maine news.